Just like human vision, computer vision processes visual information from images, videos and live data.

 Before OCR can be used to extract the text, other methods of computer vision are used to clearly define the area in which the text is located.
 In each individual case, various different font and language improvements might also be needed to ensure the most accurate character recognition.

 Our team have deep expertise in OCR, and have implemented the technology in various projects.
-With Chart Recorder, we developed an algorithm that enables data to be captured from gas flow charts — recognizing each trace on the chart and generating an output table with the needed metrics of pressure, temperature, and water.
+For instance, with Chart Recorder, we developed an algorithm that enables data to be captured from gas flow charts.
+In other words, it allows recognizing each trace on the chart and generating an output table with the needed metrics of pressure, temperature, and water.

 This same technique can be applied to many other spheres: For banking, it’s possible to build a solution which allows data from paper documents to be transmitted to a database for further processing.
 For retail, a store selling alcohol could implement a software tool capable of processing the date of birth on ID cards.